Michael Magnus

 Career Shift into Education

-While working full time at Tandy Leather, Magnus pursued a master’s degree in Communication at the University of Texas at Arlington.
+While working full-time at Tandy Leather, Magnus pursued a master’s degree in Communication at the University of Texas at Arlington.
 After completing his coursework, he joined the university as a full-time lecturer in the Advertising program.

 There were four days between Magnus's last day at Tandy Leather and teaching his first class.
-George Hurst shared a piece of sage-like advice that stuck with him: "As long as you are one day ahead of the student, you are the expert."
+George Hurst shared a piece of advice that stuck with him: “As long as you are one day ahead of the student, you are the expert.”

 Significant Leather Industry Collaborations